ICGC-TCGA-PanCancer/pancancer_launcher/README.md

  - The path to the pem key that you want to use for new worker VMs
  - The version/tag of the container you wish to start.

+Now would be an excellent time to start a screen session to make it easier to disconnect and reconnect your SSH session later without interrupting the Docker container.

+    # for more information
+    man screen

 Executing the script can look like this:

     bash start_launcher_container.sh ~/.ssh/<the name of your key>.pem latest